UWCS/C_Course-The_Cequel/Session2.md

 If you're not tired of **C** by then, then remember there's a bonus session on the 30th October - hopefully, I'll **C** you there!

 ## <a name="OptionalExercises"> Optional Exercises </a>

-*Solutions for the Optional Exercises will be released at a later date*

 1) An ArrayList is a data structure that expands when you run out of space to put elements in.
 Create an ArrayList by initialising the following function prototypes: